stacynwigwe/product-experiments/class2career/README.md

 ---

 ##  Impact
-*Class2Career* doesn’t just help teachers leave the classroom — it helps them see their skills differently.
+*Class2Career* doesn’t just help teachers leave the classroom, it helps them see their skills differently.
-By applying systems thinking to career transitions, educators learn that:
+By applying systems thinking to career transitions, educators learn:
-> “You’re not leaving education — you’re expanding it into new systems.”
+> “You’re not leaving education, you’re expanding it into new systems.”

 ---